Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

 ### Fixes

-- Crash garbages due to sudden power failure have been removed.
+- Crash garbage due to sudden power failure has been removed.

 ## System (Base)